rameezv/LastFmScrobblesWidget/projects/last-fm-scrobbles/README.md

 ### Using the component
 - In your Angular module, import the `LastFmScrobblesModule`:

   `import { LastFmScrobblesModule } from 'angular-last-fm-scrobbles';`

 - Add the `last-fm-scrobbles` component to your template:

   `<last-fm-scrobbles username="bigtreeworld" [apiKey]="lastFmApiKey"></last-fm-scrobbles>`

   - The component takes 2 inputs:
     - `username`: a `string` containing the user's last.fm username
-    - `apiKey` a `string` containing your Last.fm API Key.
+    - `apiKey`: a `string` containing your Last.fm API Key.
 If you don't have one yet, visit the [Last.fm API account creation page](https://www.last.fm/api/account/create) and get one.
 It's really fast and simple.
   - Both of these inputs are required for the widget to work correctly.

 - A sans-serif font style is recommended

 ## Upcoming additions: